 I got hooked on audiobooks when I was commuting to a day job, and had to spend 30 minutes in the car each morning and again at night.
 An intriguing audiobook would make otherwise dull and frustrating time pass quickly.
 I cannot recommend them enough… especially if you can get them from the library.
 Audiobooks are relatively expensive because the publisher has to pay the voice actor(s), sound engineer, and producer.
 A long novel can be upwards of 40 hours long, which adds a substantial cost to production above what the author gets.
-And yet, I would say that the experience of a well-produced and expertly-narrated audiobook is worth the money.10 October 2012
+And yet, I would say that the experience of a well-produced and expertly-narrated audiobook is worth the money.

 The next day, we woke early and took our breakfast in the pre-dawn with sounds of the waking city filtering in through the patio doors.
 The first leg of our journey took us over paved highways and roads in ever-thinning traffic, winding through suburbs, past coffee plantations and up into the mountains.